 Expert Guide to 22 Key Boiler Parts: Functions, Names & Diagram

-A boiler is a highly sophisticated piece of equipment that serves as the backbone of many industrial and domestic heating applications.
-This closed vessel efficiently heats fluids to high temperatures without allowing them to boil, making it a safe and reliable way to generate energy.
-Once heated, the fluid exits the boiler and is utilized for a wide range of purposes, including water heating, central heating, power generation, cooking, and sanitation.
-With its exceptional efficiency and flexibility, the boiler has become an indispensable part of many industries, powering a variety of processes with its heat energy.
+A boiler is a highly sophisticated piece of equipment that is the backbone of many industrial and domestic heating applications.
+This closed vessel efficiently heats fluids to high temperatures without allowing them to boil, making it a safe and reliable energy source.
+Once heated, the fluid exits the boiler and is utilized for various purposes, including water heating, central heating, power generation, cooking, and sanitation.
+With its exceptional efficiency and flexibility, the boiler has become indispensable in many industries, powering various processes with heat energy.
 In this article, we will explore all the parts of a boiler with their functions & diagram.

 Boiler Parts Diagram